 The Roskamp Institute established its research facilities and team of scientists in Sarasota in 2003.
 At that time the Sarasota-based Roskamp Foundation provided the administrative and organizational structure for the innovative Institute.
 Now, the Institute has become firmly established as a leading not-for-profit, independent body in the international research community with its programs and projects supported by the National Institute of Health, the U.S. Department of Defense, the Veterans Administration, the European Commission Seventh Framework Programme and several other national and international peer reviewed agencies.

-With this change in structure, the Roskamp Foundation’s two principals, Bob and Diane Roskamp, made an important gift to the world health community, providing substantial resources to aid the discovery in new drugs and treatments for debilitating diseases of the brain.
+The Roskamp Foundation’s two principals, Bob and Diane Roskamp, made an important gift to the world health community, providing substantial resources to aid the discovery in new drugs and treatments for debilitating diseases of the brain.

 “Through the years, Diane and I have been privileged to participate in many wonderful opportunities to make the world a better place.
 Our passion lies most directly with using our time and resources to find a cure for diseases of the mind.
 We believe that through the continued and expanded work of the Roskamp Institute, Alzheimer’s Disease and many other debilitating disorders of the brain will soon be understood and cured.” – Bob Roskamp

-In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other neurodegenerative disorders.
-The research team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.
+In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other brain disorders.
+The team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.

-In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and The Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at the Roskamp Institute.
-This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in the multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans.
+In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and The Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at The Roskamp Institute.
+This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in a multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans.
 This is but one aspect of the Institute’s work battling the debilitating and deadly diseases that afflict so many Americans and others worldwide.